 Creating the project budget is outlined below.
 Care must be taken to ensure that the budget is established accurately at the onset of every project.
 Continue scrolling down the page or click on a specific topic to learn about each step in detail.

-multiple, non-sequential codes, while pressing the Shift key and left-clicking the mouse will select a continuous range of codes.
+Navigate to the Admin tab and apply all applicable cost codes to the project.
+Select the codes from the Viewpoint Vista Standard Cost Codes list on the left then click Copy Selected Codes.
+Pressing the Ctrl key while left-clicking the mouse will select multiple, non-sequential codes, while pressing the Shift key and left-clicking the mouse will select a continuous range of codes.
 The selected codes will appear in the Project Cost Codes list on the right.
 Changes are saved automatically.
-Alternatively,

-Copy All Codes from Viewpoint Vista Standard Cost Codes then upon completion of the budget navigate back to this screen and remove unwanted codes by selecting all Project Cost Codes and clicking Delete.
-Only those cost codes that are not used will
+Alternatively, Copy All Codes from Viewpoint Vista Standard Cost Codes then upon completion of the budget navigate back to this screen and remove unwanted codes by selecting all Project Cost Codes and clicking Delete.
+Only those cost codes that are not used will be removed.

 Watch this short video to see it in action!